 In a large bowl, mix together the flour, baking soda and sugar.

-Melt the vegan butter and let it cool for a few minutes.
-Then add it to your bowl as well as the buttermilk from earlier and the vanilla extract.
+Melt the vegan margarine and let it cool for a few minutes.
+Then add it to your bowl, along with the buttermilk you made earlier and the vanilla extract.
 Mix well and make sure there is no dry mixture stuck at the bottom of the bowl.

 Divide the cake batter equally between the 3 cake tins.
 I like to use a scale to make sure they all have the exact same amount in them.

 Bake the cakes for 18-20 minutes until a toothpick through the center comes out clean.
 Leave them in the tins for 10 minutes, then flip them out onto a wire rack and let them cool completley.

 In a large bowl, whisk the shortening and vegan margarine until pale, smooth and creamy.

 Keep whisking (I used a hand mixer) and start adding in the icing sugar a little bit at a time.